 - It doesn't offer a reverse option

-OVERVIEW: The easy setup and breakdown are an absolute plus on this saltwater spinning rod.
+BUYING ADVICE: The easy setup and breakdown are an absolute plus on this rod.
 To see what it could do, we went sea fishing and put it to the test by aiming towards the big fellows of the depths.
 For this, we spooled the rod with a braid line (80 lb) and a 5+ ounces rig, which we could throw a nice cast for about fifty yards or so.

 Plus, the stainless steel 5+1 ball bearing and the HT-100 carbon fiber drag features ensure your line guides operate smoothly and let you take control over any gamefish.

 WHY WE LIKE IT: The Fiblink Surf 2-piece makes an excellent budget spinning rod that is easy to break down and take it traveling.
-Furthermore, the carbon fiber blank gives these surf casting rods outstanding sensitivity and is lightweight, making it perfect for extra-long casting.
+Furthermore, the carbon fiber blank gives this rod outstanding sensitivity and is lightweight, making it perfect for extra-long casting.

 - Size: 10 ft, 11 ft, 12 ft, and 15 ft